leoek/material-safety-search/frontend/README.md

 You can find a good example on how to use redux-forms with the material-ui components here: https://github.com/erikras/redux-form/blob/master/examples/material-ui/src/MaterialUiForm.js

-# The folloeing is the Guide which was produced by create-react-app
+# The following is the Guide which was produced by create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).